-Allan McCay teaches at the University of Sydney Foundation Program, and University of Sydney Law School.
-He is also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University, and a senior researcher, working on the Australian Neurolaw Database.
+Allan McCay teaches at the University of Sydney Foundation Program, and the University of Sydney Law School (again lecturing in Criminal Law in Semester 2, 2019).
+He is also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University.

-He is interested in behavioural genetics, neuroscience, neurotechnology, and the criminal law.
+He holds a PhD from the University of Sydney Law School and is interested in behavioural genetics, neuroscience, neurotechnology, and the criminal law.
 His philosophical interests relate to the free will problem, philosophy of punishment and philosophy of artificial intelligence.

 He has been a visiting researcher at the philosophy departments of the University of California, Riverside, the University of Stirling, and also at the Uehiro Centre for Practical Ethics, Oxford University.

 He has published in the journals Neuroethics, The Journal of Evolution and Technology, Current Issues in Criminal Justice, The International Journal of Law and Psychiatry, and The Indigenous Law Bulletin.
 His edited collection (with Michael Sevel), Free Will and the Law: New Perspectives is published by Routledge.